-Frank Eaman is a distinguished criminal defense attorney who represented clients in criminal cases, trials and appeals, since 1971.
+Prior to his retirement, Frank Eaman was a distinguished criminal defense attorney who represented clients in criminal cases, trials and appeals, since 1971.
 Mr. Eaman was an adjunct law professor at Cooley Law School for more than 10 years, and an instructor at the Criminal Defense Attorneys of Michigan Trial College for the same length of time.
 Hundreds of criminal defense lawyers throughout Michigan have been taught the skills needed to be a competent trial attorney by Mr. Eaman.
-Mr. Eaman is also one of the commissioners for the Indigent Defense Commission.
-See Resume
+Mr. Eaman was also a former commissioner for the Indigent Defense Commission.

 The main office of the firm is located in Troy, Michigan.
-Mr. Eaman has represented clients in state and federal courts throughout the state of Michigan.
-He is also admitted to practice in the Second Circuit in New York.
-The firm has an office in Oakland County, and colleagues in both Oakland and Macomb County, so that arrangements can be made to meet clients in those counties if it is more convenient.
-Both Mr. Eaman and Ms. Gabbara have represented clients in other counties in the State of Michigan, Mr. Eaman has represented clients in other states, and Ms. Gabbara is admitted to immigration court which permits her to appear in any immigration court in the United States.
+The firm has an office in Oakland County, and colleagues in both Wayne and Macomb County, so that arrangements can be made to meet clients in those counties if it is more convenient.
+Ms. Gabbara has represented clients in other counties in the State of Michigan, and in other states.
+Ms. Gabbara is admitted to immigration court which permits her to appear in any immigration court in the United States.

 We know that legal action can sometimes be overwhelming.
 We are dedicated to providing you help in language that you can understand.
 If you don't feel like you understand your options, just ask, and we will work to find an explanation that works for you.

 The first step is for us to work with you and come up with a plan to get the results you need.
 Through our understanding of the law and your understanding of the circumstances, we will craft a path to success.